wfavorite/binparse/README.md

  - Strings *can* be quoted, or not (if no spaces)
  - The enum definition is bounded by `{` and `}`
  - The `;` char divides items, but is optional on last item
- - The tag "mybenum" can be referenced in a parse point
+ - The tag "mybenum" can be referenced in a parse point (using the enum= operator)
  - Numerical values can be in hex or dec

 ### Explicit tags